quantum-sp8de/quantra-installer/README.md

 `could not open port /dev/ttyUSB0: [Errno 13] Permission denied`

-do not forget to add user to dialout group to access serial devices:
+do not forget to add user to dialout group to access serial devices and then re-login/reboot:

 `sudo usermod -a -G dialout $USER`